wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-4.&emsp;All miracles mean life, and God is the Giver of life.
+4. All miracles mean life, and God is the Giver of life.
 ²His Voice will direct you very specifically.
 ³You will be told all you need to know.